infinum/js-linters/CONTRIBUTING.md

 ## License

-By contributing your code to the chakra-ui GitHub repository, you agree to license your contribution under the MIT license.
+By contributing your code to the @infinum/eslint-plugin GitHub repository, you agree to license your contribution under the MIT license.